The Vision Wormhole: Latent-Space Communication in Heterogeneous Multi-Agent Systems: Experiments

+\textbf{Main Heterogeneous MAS.} Table~\ref{tab:results_lightweight} reports per-cell accuracy and wall-clock time; VW reduces end-to-end runtime in most cells and yields positive macro-average $\Delta$-accuracy, with the gains concentrated on code generation (MBPP-Plus and HumanEval-Plus).

+\textbf{Weakly Supervised Codec Variant.} We next stress-test the channel under \emph{weak supervision}: codecs trained on fewer than 100 anchor texts (Appendix~\ref{app:codec_training_setup}), evaluated under the same protocol as above.
+Table~\ref{tab:results_weakly_supervised} shows that VW preserves the runtime gains under reduced anchor coverage, while accuracy gains are configuration-dependent: the SmolVLM2/Qwen setting improves broadly, and the Gemma/Qwen setting trades accuracy for speed on several tasks.

-Prior work has observed that multi-agent LLM systems may underperform the best single model for reasons beyond communication bandwidth, including coordination and aggregation failures, correlated errors, and routing mistakes \citep{pappu2026multiagentteamsholdexperts,zhang2025stopovervaluingmultiagentdebate}.
-Accordingly, our evaluation uses two complementary views.
-First, the main and weakly supervised results provide a controlled within-MAS comparison (TextMAS vs.\ VW) under matched prompts, role assignments, numbers of agents/backbones, interaction protocol, and decoding budgets, so the communication mechanism is the only changed factor.
-Second, we compare each model's single-agent baseline against its \emph{combined} MAS performance, where ``combined'' means averaging over all heterogeneous configurations that include that model, to contextualize orchestration effects.
+\textbf{Best Single-Agent Baseline vs Combined MAS.} Prior work has observed that multi-agent LLM systems may underperform the best single model for reasons beyond communication bandwidth, including coordination failures, correlated errors, and routing mistakes \citep{pappu2026multiagentteamsholdexperts,zhang2025stopovervaluingmultiagentdebate}.
+The main and weakly supervised tables above isolate the channel within a fixed MAS protocol; we complement them here by comparing each model's single-agent baseline against its \emph{combined} MAS performance (per-dataset mean across all heterogeneous configurations that include that model; full definition in Figure~\ref{fig:single_vs_mas_summary} caption).

 Two patterns are consistent.
 First, for stronger backbones (Qwen3-VL-2B and Gemma-3-4B), TextMAS shows noticeable drops relative to single-agent baselines, while Vision Wormhole (VW) stays much closer to parity (and slightly above parity in this table).
 Second, for weaker backbones (SmolVLM2-2.2B and LFM2.5-VL-1.6B), both MAS variants improve over single-agent performance, with larger gains under VW.